spring-projects/spring-ai-examples/model-context-protocol/sampling/README.md

 ## Projects

-This directory contains two main projects:
+This directory contains several projects demonstrating MCP Sampling:

+### Main Projects
-1. **[mcp-weather-webmvc-server](./mcp-weather-webmvc-server)**: An MCP server that provides weather information and uses MCP Sampling to generate creative content
+1. **[mcp-sampling-server](./mcp-sampling-server)**: An MCP server that provides weather information and uses MCP Sampling to generate creative content
 2. **[mcp-sampling-client](./mcp-sampling-client)**: An MCP client that handles sampling requests and routes them to different LLM providers

+### Annotation-based Examples

+Showcase the same MCP Sampling functionality as the main sampling examples but use the annotation-based approach for simplified development - find more in the **[README](./annotations/README.md)**

+3. **[annotations/mcp-sampling-server-annotations](./annotations/mcp-sampling-server-annotations)**: Server implementation using Spring AI's annotation-based approach
+4. **[annotations/mcp-sampling-client-annotations](./annotations/mcp-sampling-client-annotations)**: Client implementation using Spring AI's annotation-based approach

 ## What is MCP Sampling?